|Self as John W. Polidori|

 Brian Pedaci (right) as John Polidori

 Then a twenty-year-old student, I researched the person of John Polidori for the performance, surprised to learn I was playing a man my own age.
-I was taken by not only his own brief unhappy life (he committed suicide at the age of 25) but also the legend of the vampire.
+I was taken by not only his own brief unhappy life (he died by suicide at the age of 25) but also the legend of the vampire.
 Many abortive works I created that school year -- comics, short stories, scripts -- included immature and unfortunate ruminations on suicide.
 One idea was for a daily comic strip about a modern Polidori who, following a romantic humiliation and contemplating his own demise, is seduced by vampire.

 If the idea of a vampire preying upon the despair and near-suicide of a young man sounds familiar, it is because I had started reading Anne Rice’s “Vampire Chronicles.”
 The comparison to Louis and Lestat was purely intentional.
 In the following years I would read a few more vampire novels, but not an overwhelming number of them.
 I was more interested in the vampire as a metaphor than as a romance.
 More After Dark than Lost Boys.
 I prefer Throat Sprockets to anything by Poppy Z. Brite.